scikit-learn-contrib/MAPIE/README.rst

 MAPIE - Model Agnostic Prediction Interval Estimator
 ====================================================

+Quantifying the uncertainties and controlling the risks of ML model predictions is of crucial importance for developing and deploying reliable artificial intelligence (AI) systems.
+Uncertainty quantification (UQ) involves all the stakeholders who develop and use AI models.

+**MAPIE** is an open-source Python library hosted on scikit-learn-contrib project that allows you to:
-**MAPIE** allows you to easily estimate prediction intervals (or prediction sets) using your favourite scikit-learn-compatible model for single-output regression or multi-class classification settings.
+- easily **estimate conformal prediction intervals** (or prediction sets) given a degree of confidence or risk for single-output regression, binary and multi-class classification settings [3-9].
+- easily **control risks** (such as coverage, recall or any other non-monotone risk) by estimating relevant prediction sets for multi-label classification and beyond [10-12].
+- easily **wrap your favorite scikit-learn-compatible model** for the purposes just mentioned.

+**MAPIE** has been designed to respect three fundamental pillars:
+- Implemented methods are **model and use case agnostic** in order to address all relevant use cases tackled in industry.
+- Implemented methods must have **strong theoretical guarantees** on the marginal coverage of the estimated uncertainties with as little assumption on the data or the model as possible.
+- Implemented methods follow **state-of-the-art trends** that respect programming standards in order to develop trustworthy AI systems.

+Importantly, **MAPIE** contributes to the wide diffusion of the attractive **Conformal Prediction** (CP) framework for regression and classification settings that is model and use case agnostic with mathematical guarantees on the marginal coverages on the prediction sets with few assumptions (distribution-free and data-exchangeability assumptions) [1-2].

-Prediction intervals output by **MAPIE** encompass both aleatoric and epistemic uncertainties and are backed by strong theoretical guarantees thanks to conformal prediction methods [1-7].
+Prediction sets output by **MAPIE** encompass both aleatoric and epistemic uncertainties and are backed by strong theoretical guarantees using a variety of conformal prediction methods [3-9] and a variaty of conformal risk control methods [10-12].

 🔗 Requirements